 See your healthcare provider for regular Pap tests (if older than age 21), pelvic

 Be aware of your partner's body.
 Look for signs of a sore, blister, rash, or discharge.

 Check your body frequently for signs of a sore, blister, rash, or discharge.

 Consider sexual activities other than vaginal, oral, or anal intercourse.
 These are

-techniques that do not involve the exchange of body fluids or contact between mucous
+methods that do not involve the exchange of body fluids or contact between mucous